twilio/twilio-video-ios/README.md

 This repository contains releases of Twilio's Programmable Video SDK for iOS.
 These releases can be consumed using Swift Package Manager, CocoaPods or manual integration into your project.

-> NOTE: If you are updating your application for iOS 13 and iPadOS 13 please read our [iOS 13 Migration Guide](iOS-13-Migration-Guide.md).

 ### Swift Package Manager

 You can add Programmable Video for iOS by adding the `https://github.com/twilio/twilio-video-ios` repository as a Swift Package.